"Knowledge for the western back roads explorer..."

 Don't know what breccia, metamorphic rock or a lateral-slip fault is?
 We didn't either but we do now!
 Simply click on that unusual word and read it's definition in the glossary.

-*(note: Because each Guide is about a unique area, not all Topics will apply to every Guide.
+*Note: Because each Guide is about a unique area, not all Topics will apply to every Guide.
 We have, however, provided as much information as we can about every area.
-To see what Topics are included in each Guide, click the Guides For Sale button and click on the Topics Included link for each Guide.)
+To see what Topics are included in each Guide, click the Guides For Sale button and click on the Topics Included link for each Guide.

 We are, of course, very proud of our Guides as a whole but consider the Photo Tours and the Maps to be our most unique features.
 So, here are small samples of each.
-Click Sample Guide to see a complete Virtual Guide sample.
+Click Sample Guide to see a complete Virtual Tour Guide sample.

 They say that "a